Indonesia’s Renewable Energy Usage Reaches 300 MW in 2022, Reports Ministry

 Credit: Unsplash/APPA

-The Energy and Mineral Resources (ESDM) Ministry of recently unveiled its plans to boost the utilization of new and (EBT) in the country.
+The Energy and Mineral Resources (ESDM) Ministry of recently unveiled its plans to boost the utilization of new and renewable energy (EBT) in the country.
 According to the ministry, the EBT usage in 2022 reached 300 megawatts (MW), representing 0.03 percent of the total EBT potential of 3,600 MW.
 In light of this, Director of New and Renewable Energy at the Ministry, Andriah Feby Misna, emphasized the need to prioritize the adoption of renewable energy sources to achieve energy transition goals.

 During the Panel System Launching event held at the central office of the Blue Bird Group in Jakarta, Misna stated, “Therefore, we clearly need to pursue EBT use in efforts to achieve the target of energy transition.”
 The ESDM Ministry has set an ambitious target of reducing emissions by up to 358 million tons of carbon dioxide equivalent in the energy sector by 2030.